 With that in mind, finding the best pulpit mic is something that is not talked about or written about very often.
 Pulpit mics often called podium mics, or lectern mics have their features and benefits.
 I will try to go over those features and advantages and make this, like all my articles, easy for you to choose which is the best for your church.

 The purpose of Easy Church Tech is to provide options for pastors and church leaders as they are searching out what is the best technology options for their church.
 The links I provide to products are Amazon links.
 I have chosen Amazon because they have proven themselves to be a reliable way to purchase products and save hours in the time spent shopping.

 I think it is a better use of my time to take 15 minutes to order something and have it show up on my door two days later than it is to spend hours shopping when I could be studying, praying, or visiting church members.

 So with that said, let’s take a look at the pulpit microphones that I am recommending.
 For those of you that are just looking to replace an existing microphone, then here is a list of the products.
 For those of you that want to do more research, I will go into greater depth below.

 Benefits Of Using A Pulpit Microphone

-Many people forget that there are some real benefits of using a podium microphone.
-Even though it is the oldest type of microphone that has been used in the church, there are some real world advantages to having one.
+Many people forget that there are some real benefits to using a podium microphone.
+Even though it is the oldest type of microphone that has been used in the church, there are some real-world advantages to having one.

-For instance, by using a pulpic mic, you do not need to have everyone wired up with a headset or lavalier mic.
-And you don't have to drag a vocal mic over to the lectern in order to give the announcements, pray over the offering, or any other speaking role that other people in your church may have.
+For instance, by using a pulpit mic, you do not need to have everyone wired up with a headset or lavalier mic.
+Moreover, you don’t have to drag a vocal mic over to the lectern to give the announcements, pray over the offering or any other speaking role that other people in your church may have.
 Everyone can use the same microphone.